 Our program is committed to the preparation of graduates who are of a professional disposition that enables life-long learning and reflective practices based on an interactive model of theory, research, and practice.
 To accomplish this goal, faculty do not only provide advisement regarding the completion of program requirements, but also encourage and assist students in their professional development.
 Specifically, the core faculty assist each student in identifying a cognate and planning course work and experiences consistent with that cognate.
 In addition, faculty encourage and provide continual opportunities for students to participate in professional activities outside of the classroom context, including participation in collaborative and/or faculty-supervised independent research, practice, service activities, presentations at professional conferences, and publications in professional journals.

 The program attempts to attract and retain a diverse student body with respect to age, gender, race, and ethnicity, all of whom are fully capable of pursuing careers in professional psychology.
 During the past seven years the number of applicants has increased substantially.
 We now have combined admissions to the MA and PhD and applicants who enter with a master’s degree.
 Given this, we have approximately fifty (50) applicants yearly who apply directly to the PhD Program.
 We admit only those students that we are able to fund.
 The number of PhD admissions has been 7-8 per year.
-A summary of GRE scores for students admitted to the doctoral program in the past seven years (2004-2010) is shown below:

 When the Graduate School has determined that the university's minimum requirements have been met, the School Psychology Core Faculty proceeds with the review process.
 Each completed application file is reviewed independently by each committee member.
 The first step in admission is to determine which prospective students to invite for an interview.
 No one criterion is the sole basis of a decision to invite prospective students for an interview; rather, each faculty member is charged with assessing the degree to which the applicant will be able to complete the program successfully and be a credit to the profession.
 The appropriateness of the training program to an applicant's career goals also is evaluated.
 This step in the review process is typically completed by the last week in January.
 At this point, letters are sent to prospective students requesting that they participate in an Interview Day in mid-to-late February.
 Prospective students not meeting the admission criteria and/or whose career goals are not considered consistent with the program’s stated goals and objectives are sent letters informing them of the core faculty’s decision.